leapfrog-saugat/MSDynamicsDrawerViewController_Sample1/README.md

 If you don't have CocoaPods installed or integrated into your project, you can learn how to do so [here](https://cocoapods.org).

 #Requirements
-Requires iOS 7.0, ARC, and the QuartzCore Framework.
+Requires iOS 7.0 or higher, ARC, and the QuartzCore Framework.

 #Note
 This project runs just fine.
 But some clean ups are necessary on the code.
 I will continue updating this project as soon as I can scrape some free time from my schedule.
 Comments are appreciated.